On Dense Tetrahedra in Binary Sphere Packings: Acknowledgements

 \section{Acknowledgements}

 We would like to express our thanks to Nathalie Revol for her advice on interval arithmetic (especially techniques at order 1), and to Michael Rao for his advice on programming in C++ (especially parallelization with a thread pool).
+We also warmly thank the anonymous referee, who notably pointed us toward the code \cite{Lei25}, which makes it easy to reproduce the results of \cite{Lov14} -- results that we now realize we have hitherto examined too superficially.